Deliverability

 Why does purchasing a mailing list expose me to honeypot operations?

 We mentioned that hackers who harvest email addresses from web pages might sell these emails to email marketers.
-First of all, as we’ve discussed elsewhere, it’s not a decent practice to gain subscribers by purchasing mailing lists.
-If you buy a mailing list, the majority (if not all) of the users did not consent to your company contacting them.
+It’s bad practice to gain subscribers by purchasing mailing lists.
+If you buy a mailing list, your just purchasing a list of users who did not consent to receive email from your organization.

 Building your subscriber base with purchased mailing lists may seem like the “easy” option, but this will be reflected in your email marketing metrics with lower engagement rates, lower open rates, and a higher spam complaint rate.
 All of these factors affect your IP address and domain reputation, which affects your inbox placement.
 If you have a bad IP and domain reputation, Internet Service Providers (ISPs) might decide not to deliver your message to a legitimate recipient’s inbox.

 Overall, purchasing mailing lists is a bad idea.
 Another risk of using a bought mailing list is that it may contain honeypot email addresses.
-Instead of catching a spammer, the trap setter will catch you, a legitimate email sender.
-This can wreak havoc on your email program and land you on a blocklist that identifies you (the email sender) as a spammer and reject your legitimate messages.
+Instead of catching a spammer, the trap setter (often a blocklist like Spamhaus) will catch you Many honeypot traps are set by blocklists themselves, and if you fall into one they’ll add you on their blocklist, and it’s really hard to get off.

 Why is crawling websites to build a mailing list a bad idea?